-Over the next five years at least, ACC will be dealing with demographic factors that will cause continued enrollment challenges.
-Population in Alpena County, the largest source of ACC students, is likely to remain stable with an increasing senior citizen component and a decreasing youth component.
-Neighboring counties served by ACC all experienced significant population declines over the past 10 years, particularly among school age young people.
-To address the local demographics, the college continues to follow an annually updated marketing plan, available at https://discover.alpenacc.edu/document_center/About%20ACC/Office%20Public %20Information/acc_marketing_plan.pdf.
-The plan calls for continuing proven strategies and also initiating new emphases on technical program recruitment all over the state.
+Over the next five years ACC will be dealing with a number of other factors that might cause continued enrollment challenges.
+Population in Alpena County, the source of most ACC students, is likely to remain stable with an increasing senior citizen component and a decreasing youth component.
+In addition, tighter restrictions on federal Pell grants for low-income students has adversely affected enrollment at all community colleges.
+To address the local demographics, the college continues to follow an annually updated marketing plan, available at http://discover.alpenacc.edu/about acc/docs/acc marketing plan.pdf.
+The plan calls for continuing proven strategies and also initiating new emphases on technical program recruitment all over the state, Oscoda Campus students, and dual enrollment and Early College partnerships with regional K-12 districts.
+Introduction of videoconferencing system equipment (VCS) has supported technology-enabled learning across the district served by Alpena Community College and has been particularly helpful in responding to the COVID-19 pandemic.
+ACC's innovative work in this area was featured in EDTech magazine in March, a national publication focused on technology innovation in higher education.